Judge orders Trump administration to release billions in foreign aid approved by Congress

 The law is “explicit that it is congressional action—not the President’s transmission of a special message—that triggers rescission of the earlier appropriations,” he wrote.

-The money at issue includes nearly $4 billion for the U.S. Agency for International Development to spend on global health programs and more than $6 billion for HIV and AIDS programs.
-Trump has portrayed the money as wasteful spending that does not align with his foreign policy goals, and in January, issued an executive order directing the State Department and the USAID to freeze spending on foreign aid.
+The money at issue includes nearly $4 billion for the U.S. Agency for International Development, or USAID, to spend on global health programs and more than $6 billion for HIV and AIDS programs.
+Trump has portrayed the funding as wasteful spending that does not align with his foreign policy goals, and in January, he issued an executive order directing the State Department and USAID to freeze spending on foreign aid.

+Nonprofit organizations that sued the government have said the funding freeze breaks federal law and has shut down funding for even the most urgent lifesaving programs abroad.

 A divided panel of appeals court judges ruled last month that the administration could suspend the money.
 The judges later revised that opinion, reviving the lawsuit before Ali.